stevepolitodesign/personal_website/_posts/2020-04-20-paper-trail-gem-tutorial.md

       get "version/:version_id", to: "articles#version", as: "version"
       post "revert/:version_id", to: "articles#revert", as: "revert"
     end
-    collection do
+    # ℹ️ Add a route to the new deleted action
-      get "deleted", to: "articles#deleted"
+    collection { get "deleted", to: "articles#deleted" }
-    end
   end
 end
 ```